SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics: Magnetic fields in 30 Doradus

 If $P_{\rm turb}/P_{\rm mag}$ is greater than 1, the turbulence pressure is higher than the magnetic pressure, otherwise the magnetic pressure is dominant.
-The maps in all three bands are shown in the left panels of Figure \ref{fig:maps_pratio}, which show that the turbulent pressure is comparable and higher than that of the magnetic one at which $\mathcal{M}_{A}\gtrsim 1$, elsewhere it becomes lower (see Figure \ref{fig:maps_lamMA_CII}, right panels).
+The maps in all three bands are shown in the left panels of Figure \ref{fig:maps_pratio}, indicating that the turbulent pressure is comparable and higher than that of the B-field at which $\mathcal{M}_{A}\gtrsim 1$, elsewhere it becomes lower (see Figure \ref{fig:maps_lamMA_CII}, right panels).